JamieHeather/stitchr/README.md

 ### Summary

 Sometimes you need a complete TCR nucleotide or amino acid sequence, but all you have is limited information.
-This script aims to generate *a*\* coding nucleotide sequence for a given rearrangement (e.g. for use when generating TCR expression vectors) in those situations.
+This script aims to generate a coding nucleotide sequence for a given rearrangement (e.g. for use when generating TCR expression vectors) in those situations.

-The script takes the known V/J/CDR3 information, and uses that to pull out the relevant germline TCR nucleotide sequences and stitch them together, using common codons to fill in the non-templated regions.
+The script takes the known V/J/CDR3 information, and uses that to pull out the relevant germline TCR nucleotide sequences and stitch them together.
 Its modular approach can be used for the automated generation of TCR sequences for gene synthesis and functional testing.

 ### Installation and dependencies